Bjarrrne/ezgal/README.md

 - [ ] Create Docker image that combines everything to a ready to go solution

 ## System
 * SQLite.
 Might be too slow for huge images collections, but we'll see how it goes.
-Pro: Doesn't need MYSQL to be set up
+Pro: Doesn't need MYSQL to be set up as an extra service
 * PHP on NGINX
 * Imagick for thumbnail creation
 * Frontend